cjneely10/BioMetaDB/Example/README.md

 2. Navigate to a directory where you would like to initialize this project's directory.
 3. Run the following command:
     1. `dbdm INIT -n ModelOrganisms -d /path/to/Example/prokaryotes/ -t Prokaryotes -a pro -f /path/to/Example/prokaryotes.tsv`
-    2. This will generate a new project structure, titled `DB`, in your current directory.
+    2. This will generate a new project structure, titled `ModelOrganisms`, in your current directory.
 This project will contain the database named `ModelOrganisms` and will have the table `Prokaryotes`, accessible using the alias `pro`.
     The table schema will use information from `prokaryotes.tsv` to generate table columns.
 <pre><code>ModelOrganisms
 ├── classes
 │   └── Prokaryotes.json